Cerebellum-Network/nodes-installation-scripts/scripts/emulations/README.md

-# Add Validator
+# Emulation

-This script will help us in emulating various feature in blockchain programmatically.
+This script emulates various features in the Cere Network.

 <br />